4GeeksAcademy/react-tutorial-exercises/exercises/02-render-with-functions/README.md

-# `01.3` Render with Functions
+# `02` Render with Functions

-You can also use functions to render HTML, that is the most used practice when developing because it lets you create boilerplates and re-use your code a lot, e.g:
+You can also use functions to render HTML, that is the most used practice because it lets you create boilerplates and re-use your code a lot, e.g:

 ```js